By default, payments are captured automatically without a delay, immediately after authorization of the payment request.

 equal to therequestedAmount

-you authorised in the payment request.
+you authorized in the payment request.

 To make a partial capture, specify avalue